girsy01/monsterMaze/README.md

 - A random maze is generated using the [Kruskal Algorithm](#kruskals-algorithm-for-maze-generation).
 - A safety check ensures that the generated maze has no isolated paths or unreachable areas, guaranteeing a solvable maze.
 - The player moves through the maze using the arrow keys (up, down, left, right).
+- The player and monsters are assigned a random image each time they are generated, adding visual variety to each playthrough.
 - Monsters move randomly within the maze, with movement occurring at intervals.
 - Each path field contains a coin.
 - The level ends when the player collects all the coins.